 Perhaps less obvious is the fact that writing about Fi-Te issues, whether for Trunk or other ETJs / IFPs, is apt to be therapeutic.
 Since writing is largely a perceptive process and requires the employment of ETJs’ / IFPs’ auxiliary and tertiary perceiving functions, it can serve, in effect, as a bridge between Fi and Te.
 In other words, the explorative (P) act of writing can help mediate the tug-of-war between their dominant and inferior judging (J) functions.

 When faced with any dichotomy, be it the career-family issue or otherwise, it is always tempting to pick a side and conclude that getting more of that thing (either work or family) will make us happier.
-The better solution, however, is often more subtle than that, requiring the incorporation of other personality functions, especially those in the middle portion of the functional stack (i.e., the auxiliary and tertiary functions)—which I call the “bridge functions.”
+The better solution, however, is often more subtle than that, requiring the incorporation of other personality functions, especially those in the middle portion of the function stack (i.e., the auxiliary and tertiary functions)—which I call the “bridge functions.”
 These functions can go a long way in mediating the competing needs and desires of the dominant and inferior functions.

 Therefore, instead of approaching the work-family issue in an either-or fashion, IFPs and ETJs might consider ways of utilizing and developing their auxiliary function (i.e., Ni for ENTJs, Ne for INFPs, Si for ESTJs, Se for ISFPs).
 Incorporating more perceiving activities into their lives can mollify dominant-inferior tensions and make it easier to find “flow”—the experience of type integration.
 In their book, Personality Types, Enneagram authors Don Riso and Russ Hudson highlight the reconciliatory power of creative work: